 - Ensuring image quality without increasing the file size

-- Validating every activity to ensure there was no repetition of the asset file
+- Validating every action to ensure there was no repetition of the asset file

-While looking at the current state of content development, it is not hard to see why publishers across the world are investing more in this format.
+While looking at the current state of content development, it is not hard to see why publishers worldwide are investing more in this format.
 A survey revealed that although 57% of publishers are making more than half of their titles available as eBooks, only 65% of publishers have converted less than half of their backlists (legacy titles) into eBooks.

 The audiobook market has shown consistent growth.
 According to the Audio Publishers Association, 2017 saw six million more audiobooks sell than the previous year.
-The growth in the past couple of years has been between 20% and 30% in the United States and in major European markets like the United Kingdom.
+The past couple of years’ development has been between 20% and 30% in the United States and major European markets like the United Kingdom.
 In the same period, growth has gone up to 200% in Nordic countries.
 In 2017, over 30% of all fiction sales in Sweden were expected to have been from digital audiobooks, and the overall book market has grown in revenue over the past two years due to new listeners.
-Whether you have a print or digital backlist, you would like to offer in audio format, or you would like to see audiobooks become a part of your future book releases; there are a number of ways to take advantage of audio.
+Whether you have a print or digital backlist you would like to offer in audio format, or you would like to see audiobooks become a part of your future book releases, there are several ways to take advantage of audio.

-With the evolution of digital transformation, business models have undergone significant shifts, and new opportunities for growth have opened up alongside challenges.
-For example, Penguin Random Houseto get books into the hands of as many readers as possible in whatever format they prefer.
+With the evolution of digital transformation, business models have undergone significant shifts, and new growth opportunities have opened up alongside challenges.
+For example, Penguin Random House gets books into the hands of as many readers as possible in whatever format they prefer.
 The current split globally for Penguin Random House between print and digital is 80:20, and digital audiobook sales are up.

-Publishers find that benefits of audiobooks in publishing are lower investment, cheaper production costs, low inventory storage costs, and, most important of all, the ability to build a stronger global customer base.
-No matter the trend, we can be sure that audiobooks are on track to become one of the more vital divisions of publishing.
+Publishers find that audiobooks’ benefits in publishing are lower investment, cheaper production costs, low inventory storage costs, and, most importantly, the ability to build a more substantial global customer base.
+No matter the trend, we can be sure that audiobooks are on track to become one of the more vital publishing divisions.